ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-gb.md

       namespace: my-namespace
 </code></pre>

-TODO: xxx clean Clean the YAML manifest file with "kubectl neat" command
-$ kubectl neat -f mysealedtoken.yaml > mycleanedsealedtoken.yaml
+TODO: my-namespace il faut le créer avant ...

 TODO: Deploy SealedSecret in the cluster
-$ kubectl apply -f mycleanedsealedtoken.yaml -n my-namespace
+$ kubectl apply -f mysealedtoken.yaml -n my-namespace

 TODO: Check in your cluster
 You can check/verify in your Kubernetes cluster if the SealedSecret and Secret have been correctly deployed: